 - Under cabinet range hood (this is the one we used)

-- Remove Existing Cabinets
+1. Remove Existing Cabinets

-Remove existing cabinet doors.
-If you have an over-the-stove microwave, that needs to go too.
 Prior to this step, we had our electrician install the ductless vent hood for us.
-If yours vents outside through your cabinet this tutorial will stick work.
+If yours vents outside through your cabinet this tutorial will still work.
 Ours just recirculates back into the room.
-The vent hood we chose has all the buttons underneath so keep that in mind if you’re purchasing a new one or planning on building this cover with your existing vent.

 2. Make a Box Around The Vent Hood

-Using the 1 x 6 board, measure, cut and assemble a box that fits around the vent hood.
+Using the 1 x 6 board, measure, cut and assemble a box that fits around the range vent hood.
 Secure the pieces together with wood glue and nails (or screws).
-We didn’t bother mitering the edges but if you want a cleaner look you can.

 Nail or screw the box into the existing cabinets until it’s secure.
 We just shot it with a whole bunch of nails until it was sturdy!